Infinitode/ValX/README.md

 ![License Compliance](https://img.shields.io/badge/license-compliance-brightgreen.svg)
 ![PyPI Version](https://img.shields.io/pypi/v/valx)

 An open-source Python library for data cleaning tasks.
 Includes profanity detection, and removal.
-Also now includes personal information detection and removal.
+It also now provides detection and removal of personal information.
 Now includes hate speech and offensive language detection using AI.

+> [!IMPORTANT]
+> Please downgrade to `numpy` version `1.26.4`.
+Our ValX **DecisionTreeClassifier** AI model, relies on lower versions of `numpy`, because it was trained on these versions.
+> For more information see: https://techoverflow.net/2024/07/23/how-to-fix-numpy-dtype-size-changed-may-indicate-binary-incompatibility-expected-96-from-c-header-got-88-from-pyobject/

 ## Changes in 0.2.1